Young woman paying in cafe by credit card reader.

 How are credit card tips paid to servers?

-How servers are paid for their tips can vary based on the company and state law.
+How a restaurant pays servers for their tips can vary based on the company and state law.
 For example, according to the California Department of Industrial Relations, California law states that “gratuities are the sole property of the employee or employees to whom they are given,” meaning they’re not subject to business expenses or service fees, like a credit card processing fee.
 If the tips are pooled, then the servers share tips with other employees like bussers or dishwashers, but not owners, managers, or other supervisors.

 If you tip with a credit card, the server may not receive it until their “next regular payday following the date the patron authorized the credit card payment,” according to California state law.
 Check local laws where you are to determine how and when servers are paid credit card tips.